HUCKLEBERRY RAKES

 Our model does not offer this feature, we apologize.
 For the models that did offer a shield, most of those wayward huckleberries would hit the shield, and roll down into the well.
 Since our model does not come with a shield, it does behoove you to rake with the picker a bit more slowly... which is a GOOD THING.
 You are less likely to damage the huckleberry bush!

-(But, if you want one of those four-pound coffee-can picking rakes - WITH a shield - that will hold another whoppin' four pounds of huckleberries, contact us and we will send you their direction.
-But get out your checkbook -- kinda pricey!
-And if you can handle that rake for three hours of picking, remind me to NOT shake your hand...)
+(But, if you want one of those four-pound coffee-can picking rakes – WITH a shield – (but no anti-backwash feature) that will hold another whoppin’ four pounds of huckleberries, contact us and we will send you their direction.
+But get out your checkbook — kinda pricey!
+And if you can handle that rake for three hours of picking, remind me to NOT shake your hand…)

-So, this rake wins.
-But it's not perfect, nothing is.
-But we are absolutely SURE we discovered, and are making available to you, the BEST huckleberry picking solution on planet earth (not even counting the favorable pricing)... or we will cheerfully refund your money, no questions asked!
+So, our red rake wins.
+But it’s not perfect, nothing is.
+But we are absolutely SURE we discovered, and are making available to you, the BEST huckleberry picking solution on planet earth (not even counting the favorable pricing)… or we will cheerfully refund your money, no questions asked!

 What Do Past Customers Say About the HUCKLEBERRY RAKE?